koskath/arete2/course_content/SC/final_md_files/Lecture4/lecture_4_slide_21_lean-a-strategy-based-on-lead-time-compression.md

-# Lean - A Strategy Based on Lead Time Compression
+# Slide 21 of Lecture 4 contains information about Lean - A Strategy Based on Lead Time Compression

 # The diagram in slide 21 of lecture 4 presents a visual representation of value-added activities versus waste in a production process.
 The horizontal timeline is divided into alternating segments positioned above and below a central black baseline.